FlashGen/FlashGen/Readme.md

 - I'm currently working on [various apps][website]
 - I’m looking to collaborate with other content creators
 - building the latest and greatest from LEGO
-- completing more of my 2020 Goals:
+- completing more of my goals for the year
 - looking to collaborate on more cool things

 ### Connect with me: